zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 ???

 CBT places an emphasis on helping individuals learn to be their own therapists.
 Through exercises in the session as well as “homework” exercises outside of sessions, patients/clients are helped to develop coping skills, whereby they can learn to change their own thinking, problematic emotions and behavior.

+I'm not saying going to therapy is wrong.
+I've been to therapy plenty of times in the last year.

 ---
 class: img-caption